 Let’s break down this command:

-• /v:<target_ip> specifies the IP address of the target RDP server.
+specifies the IP address of the target RDP server./u:<username>

-• /u:<username> specifies the username of the user whose password hash we obtained.
+specifies the username of the user whose password hash we obtained./p:<hash_value>

 Once we execute this command, xfreerdp will attempt to authenticate to the RDP server using the password hash.
-We will be connected to the RDP server as the specified user if successful.
+If successful, we will be connected to the RDP server as the specified user.
+Note that the target system must have RDP enabled and the user account must have the necessary permissions to establish remote connections.

 Here’s an example command using xfreerdp to connect to an RDP server with Pass-the-Hash authentication: